Published by Bob Ciura on November 8th, 2017

 This trend could continue for the foreseeable future.
 Colgate-Palmolive management expects revenue to rise at a low-single digit pace in 2017.
 Meanwhile, earnings-per-share are expected to decline in the mid-single digits for the year.

 Competitive Advantages & Recession Performance

-Colgate-Palmolive’s most important competitive advantage is its brand recognition.
-The company has a dominant position in its core product categories, most notably in toothpaste.
+First, it has built a dominant position in its core product categories, most notably in toothpaste.

-Such high market share allows Colgate-Palmolive to charge higher prices for its premium products.
-And, Colgate-Palmolive can raise prices over time.
-Pricing power is a critical competitive advantage for consumer staples companies.
+Such high market share allows Colgate-Palmolive to charge higher prices for its premium products, and raise prices over time.
+Pricing power is a critical competitive advantage for consumer goods stocks.

 Another major advantage for Colgate-Palmolive is that the company sells products which are necessities of modern life.
-Consumers cannot do without soap and toothpaste.
-In turn, Colgate-Palmolive remains highly profitable, even during recessions.
+Consumers need oral, personal, and pet care products.

 Colgate-Palmolive’s earnings-per-share through the Great Recession are shown below: